isaacovercast/QuoteWall/README.md

 * "There's always time if you are prepared." - AK
 * "Embrace the uncertainty - Anon
 * "Chaos is the score upon which reality is written." - A corollary
-* "Lets bet on the stars." - Anon
+* "Let's bet on the stars." - Anon
+* "In my kingdom of creation, I am a strong believer that too much practice makes things artificial and imperfect." - [Charlemagne Palestine](https://www.15questions.net/interview/fifteen-questions-interview-charlemagne-palestine/page-1/)

 # 2014/2015
 ## Evolution